JCQuintas/ni18n/README.md

 ## Examples

 There are a few ready made projects that you can find in the [examples folder](./examples).
-They should cover most of the common use cases and issues you can find while setting up your project with `ni18n`.
+They should cover some of the common use cases and issues you can find while setting up your project with `ni18n`.
 If you feel like there is anything missing, please submit a PR so we can always improve and add more use cases.

 - [Simple](./examples/simple)
 - [Typescript](./examples/typescript)